 My strength in portraiture comes in merging the painterly qualities of figurative composition with the ability to capture a likeness; also in being able to place people in convincing environments, which I learned in the figurative disciplines.

 I prefer to work on location in the place of your choosing.
 At the first meeting, the determination can be made as to what kind of a portrait you have in mind.
 We might discuss size, location, dress, etc., perhaps trying different set-ups and photographing them.

 In a second session, we would complete the referencing process; do more photography, perhaps color sketches of the setting and a head study.
 Photography does not always give a clear idea of space, color and mood.
 Then we would meet again and decide, with the aid of the photographic and color sketches, on the composition.

 When I paint a portrait of a group, the approach is similar; it can be a little like theater, especially when there are children involved.
 I capture a basic set-up with my camera, do a lot of individual shots, then cut and paste various elements together to create a working composition.
+I make head studies when time permits to further enhance my understanding of the subjects.
 You would be able to approve the final mock-up before I blocked it up on the canvas.

 The painting is developed and finished in my studio.
 I enjoy working from life whenever possible; however, considering how busy most people are, further sittings may not be possible, and I would have already gathered enough information to make further referencing unnecessary.
 It is finished only when you are happy with the result; adjustments can be made.